-- To introduce students to professional issues relevant to the assessment of children (e.g. legal, ethical, competence)
+- Introduce students to professional issues relevant to the assessment of children (e.g. legal, ethical, competence)

-- To assist students in the development of test administration and interpretation skills
+- Assist students in the development of test administration and interpretation skills

-- To assist students in the development of report writing skills
+- Assist students in the development of report writing skills

-- To introduce students to a range of assessment methods and measures for use with children, their families and social contexts, including familiarising them with procedures for their use in the Clinical Psychology Centre
+- Introduce students to a range of assessment methods and measures for use with children, their families and social contexts, including familiarising them with procedures for their use in the Clinical Psychology Centre

-- To develop awareness of issues relevant to
+- Develop awareness of issues relevant to planning

 - Developmental appropriateness of measures